dgwoit/CST236/doc/LabWriteup.rst

 Stats for "One second" result from Fibonacci sequence not correct.
 Changing elif value > 1: to elif value >= 1: appears to resolve issue

+Changed the minimum number of question/pair answers from 1,000,000 to 1000 because the execution time for this test was excessive and timed out on drone.io

 Also global objects aren't as global as the name global would imply

 4. Did you mock anything to speed up performance testing?
 Do you see any issues with this?